 Team conflict is normal

 It’s important to understand that a conflict-free workplace is not necessarily a good thing.
 Conflict is both normal and healthy.
-Creating a culture where dissent is encouraged and where everyone feels safe to disagree with one another can spark innovation, and future success.
+It’s all about managing team conflict and creating a culture where dissent is encouraged and where everyone feels safe to disagree with one another can spark innovation, and future success.

-Indeed, healthy conflict is nottoxic.
+Knowing how to deal with conflict in a team; especially unhealthy conflict is important.
+Indeed, healthy conflict is not toxic.
 Nor will it destroy your work environment or company culture.
 In fact, handled properly through appropriate team conflict management activities, conflict can generate that spark of ingenuity that is so important to the health of the business.

 So, as the HR manager, it’s important to treat conflict with respect.
 But, instead of cleaning up other people’s messes, empower your people to work through the problems themselves.